graphql-java-generator/graphql-maven-plugin-project/README.md

 * A big effort is done to __avoid any impact on your code, when the plugin evolves__.
 * The `generateGraphQLSchema` maven/gradle goal/task allows to __merge several schemas in one__, adding (for instance) relay capability in the generated schema

-# Three main versions: 1.x, 2.x and 3.x
+# Three main versions: 1.x, 2.x, 3.x and 4.x

-The 1.x version:
+The 1.x versions:
 * Allows non-spring application either by using the `javax.ws.rs.client.Client` client, which is deprecated and has been removed in Spring Boot 3
 * Is based directly on [graphql-java](https://www.graphql-java.com/), and a clone of [graphql-java-spring](https://github.com/graphql-java/graphql-java-spring).
 * Is not compatible with Spring Boot 3 and Spring Framework 5

-The 2.x version:
+The 2.x versions:
 * Is based on [spring-graphql](https://spring.io/projects/spring-graphql)
 * Is compatible with Spring Boot 3 and Spring Framework 6
     * Another version of the Gradle plugin had been created to achieve this (see below)
 * (since 2.3) Allows also reactive queries (that returns reactive Mono or Flux)
 * Please check the [Client migration from 1.x to 2.x](../../wiki/client_migrate_1-x_to_2-x) or [Server migration from 1.x to 2.x](../../wiki/server_migrate_1-x_to_2-x) if you're using the 1.x version.

-The 3.x version:
+The 3.x versions:
-* Is compatible with java 17 (and upper)
+* Is compatible with java 17 and upper (tested ok with java 25)
+* Is compatible with JPMS (Java Modules)
+* Doesn't maintain the Gradle graphql-gradle-plugin plugin.
+If your using gradle, you'll have to switch to graphql-gradle-plugin3 (just add a '3' to the plugin name if you was not already using it).
+* The project can't build in java 25, but the published plugin works with java 25.

+The 4.x versions:
+* Is compatible with java 25 and upper
 * Is compatible with JPMS (Java Modules)
 * Doesn't maintain the Gradle graphql-gradle-plugin plugin.
 If your using gradle, you'll have to switch to graphql-gradle-plugin3 (just add a '3' to the plugin name if you was not already using it).